vakwetu/puppet-certmonger/README.md

 One can also automatically stop tracking the certificate request if it's rejected by the CA. This is done by setting the 'cleanup_on_error' flag.

+### Limitations
+* The native type/provider isn't as mature as the defined type, which means its parameters/properties are likely change in a non-backward compatible way.
+* The defined type is very mature - its parameters are unlikely to change, and if they do, those changes will be backward-compatible.
+* If you're using IPA and are having trouble with the native type/provider, try switching to the defined type.

 ## Contributing
 * Fork it